otrv4/otrv4/otrv4.md

 ### Message state

-The message state variable, msgstate, controls what happens to outgoing messages typed by the user.
+The message state variable, `msgstate`, controls what happens to outgoing messages typed by the user.
 It can take one of three values:

 ```